 Contributions raised in our nine-county service area stay here and decisions about which programs to invest in and which partnerships to pursue are made here in our local community.

 How old is United Way?

 United Way of Minneapolis Area was formed in 1915 and United Way of the St. Paul Area was formed in 1920.
 The two United Ways merged in February 2001 and became Greater Twin Cities United Way.
+In 2015, we celebrated 100 years of making an impact in the Twin Cities.
 More history.

 Knowledgeable volunteers and experts from our community carefully screen and select the programs funded by your contribution.
 Their recommendations are reviewed and approved by our volunteer board of directors.

 After selection, these programs are rigorously monitored to ensure they produce positive, measurable results.
 Every three years, all of our programs go through an open and competitive review process to ensure that the most effective programs in our community are receiving support.
 We publish our progress in our annual Community Results report so our donors know the impact of their contributions in our community.